KristofferRisa/Wox.Plugin.Currency/README.md

-# Wox Currency plugin 2.0
+# Wox Currency converter 2.0
 New and improved version of [smart and easy currency converter](https://github.com/KristofferRisa/Wox.Plugin.Currency) for WOX.

 ## What's better in comparison with the original converter.